memecore-foundation/Go-MemeCore/README.md

  * Start `gmeme` in snap sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
- * Start the built-in interactive [JavaScript console](https://geth.ethereum.org/docs/interacting-with-gmeme/javascript-console), (via the trailing `console` subcommand) through which you can interact using [`web3` methods](https://github.com/ChainSafe/web3.js/blob/0.20.7/DOCUMENTATION.md)
+ * Start the built-in interactive [JavaScript console](https://geth.ethereum.org/docs/interacting-with-geth/javascript-console), (via the trailing `console` subcommand) through which you can interact using [`web3` methods](https://github.com/ChainSafe/web3.js/blob/0.20.7/DOCUMENTATION.md)
-   (note: the `web3` version bundled within `gmeme` is very old, and not up to date with official docs), as well as `gmeme`'s own [management APIs](https://geth.ethereum.org/docs/interacting-with-gmeme/rpc).
+   (note: the `web3` version bundled within `gmeme` is very old, and not up to date with official docs), as well as `gmeme`'s own [management APIs](https://geth.ethereum.org/docs/interacting-with-geth/rpc).
    This tool is optional and if you leave it out you can always attach it to an already running `gmeme` instance with `gmeme attach`.

-### A Full node on the Görli test network
+### A Full node on the Formicarium test network

 Transitioning towards developers, if you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until